bhavik8455/TravelWebsite-Project-main/README.md

 ## Usage

-The Travel Genie website is ready to use after cloning the repository.
+The Travelog website is ready to use after cloning the repository.
 You can modify the content, add new destinations or features, and customize the design to suit your requirements.
 The CSS styles are defined in the `style.css` file, and JavaScript functionality can be added or modified in the `script.js` file.

 Feel free to explore the code and make any desired changes to enhance the website.

 ## Contributing

-If you would like to contribute to the Travel Genie website, you can fork the repository, make your changes, and submit a pull request.
+If you would like to contribute to the Travelog website, you can fork the repository, make your changes, and submit a pull request.
 Your contributions are highly appreciated.